hicder/muopdb/README.md

 ## Introduction

 MuopDB is a vector database for machine learning.
-This project is done under [TechCare Coaching](https://techcarecoaching.com/).
+This project is done with [TechCare Coaching](https://techcarecoaching.com/).
 It plans to support the following features:
 ### V0 (Done)
 - [x] Query path
   - [x] Vector similarity search